 The main objectives of the Remuneration Policy will be to:

-TNB does not pay variable remuneration and does not maintain a variable remuneration scheme.
-Hence the associated potential risks are mitigated by the fact.
+Although, TNB pays limited variable remuneration awarded in addition to the fixed remuneration, this represents the much smaller component of an employee’s overall compensation package.
 The bank may grant a one off-allowance for performance related to temporary/out of the ordinary tasks (for example where exceptionally high levels of effort have been put in in order to ensure successful completion of a particular project etc.).